PelionIoT/scripts-edge/ostree/README.md

    - `--repo repo` is the absolute path to the base repo folder for upgrade.
    - `--output output-dir` is the absolute path to the output folder for upgrade artifacts.
    - `[--machine machine]` is the machine, and hence ref, to work on.
 Defaults to first found.
-   - `[--update_repo repo]` is the absolute path to the optional repo used if two seperated build trees are to be used.
+   - `[--update_repo repo]` is the absolute path to the optional repo used if two separated build trees are to be used.
    - `[--to_sha]` optional text string specifying the result sha for the upgrade.
    - `[--from_sha]` optional text string specifying the base sha for the upgrade.
    - `[--generate_bin]` optional flag to force the data.tar.gz output to be renamed data.bin.